SSalahuddin/VibeDJ/README.md

 * `streamlit`: frontend UI and deployment
 * `google-generativeai`: to prompt Gemini to generate human-like, themed playlists
-* `spotipy`: to search songs and retrieve Spotify preview URLs
+* `spotipy`: to search songs and retrieve Spotify URLs
 * `pandas`: for converting playlists to downloadable formats

 ### Workflow:

-1. User enters their mood via a text input.
+1. The user enters their mood via a text input.
 2. A few-shot prompt is sent to Gemini to generate a themed playlist (e.g., sad breakup → Adele, Lorde, etc.).
 3. Each generated song is searched via Spotify API to get:

    * Title
    * Artist
-   * 30s audio preview
    * Direct Spotify link
-4. Users see the playlist, preview songs, and download it in their preferred format.
+4. Users see the playlist, songs, and download them in their preferred format.

 ## 🧱 Challenges We Ran Into

 * **Parsing Gemini’s output** into usable song names required careful pattern matching.
-* Not every track had a Spotify preview URL — we had to gracefully skip or substitute.
+* Not every track had a Spotify preview URL — we had to skip or substitute gracefully.
 * Streamlit's file handling is **stateless** — we moved to dynamic download buttons using `st.download_button`.
 * Spotify’s redirect URI requirement added friction (though resolved with a dummy HTTPS URI).